What Is Urethral Syndrome?

 How Is Urethral Syndrome Diagnosed?

-A diagnosis is usually made when the obvious causes for symptoms—specifically, infections by viruses and bacteria—are ruled out.
+A diagnosis is usually made when the obvious causes for symptoms are

-If initial, straightforward treatments prove unsuccessful, your doctor may need to use a scope to get a view of the urethra’s interior.
+Your doctor may need to use a scope to get a view of the inside

 Treatment Options for Urethral Syndrome